Slice it up: Unmasking User Identities in Smartwatch Health Data: Conclusion

-We thank Nils Wenzlitschke for his contributions to our pre-processing implementation.
-The authors acknowledge the financial support by the Federal Ministry of Education and Research of Germany and by the S\"achsische Staatsministerium f\"ur Wissenschaft Kultur und Tourismus in the program Center of Excellence for AI-research "Center for Scalable Data Analytics and Artificial Intelligence Dresden/Leipzig", project identification: ScaDS.AI.
-Computations for this work were done (in part) using resources of the Leipzig University Computing Centre.
+\begin{acks} We thank Nils Wenzlitschke and Florens Rohde for their methodical contributions.
+The authors acknowledge the financial support by the Federal Ministry of Education and Research of Germany and by the Sächsische Staatsministerium für Wissenschaft, Kultur und Tourismus for ScaDS.AI.
+Computations for this work were done (in part) using resources of the Leipzig University Computing Centre. \end{acks}